Mianzhu, Deyang, Sichuan Sichuan, China Travel Guide

 Wintertime means cooler, damp, foggy weather.
 Summertime is very hot and wet, potentially disrupting outdoor plans.

 Most foreign visitors traveling to China will need a visa.
 The L Visa (Tourist Visa) is the most common for leisure travel.
 Other types include the F Visa (Non-commercial Visit) and M Visa (Business).
-Applications typically occur at a Chinese embassy or a consulate in your home nation, or via a Chinese Visa Application Service Center (CVASC).
-In-person submission and biometric data collection are often part of the process.
+Applications typically take place at a Chinese embassy or a consulate in your home nation, or via a Chinese Visa Application Service Center (CVASC).
+In-person submission and biometric data collection are frequently a part of the process.
 Start your visa application well before your travel date.

 Visa application costs vary by nationality and type.
-For instance, a single-entry L visa for US citizens might be around $140.
+As an illustration, a single-entry L visa for US citizens might be around $140.
 Check current rates with the embassy or CVASC.
 Payment usually occurs upon pick-up or at the CVASC.
 Upon arrival at someone From china airport, foreign visitors go through immigration control.
 Officials check your passport and visa.
 Fingerprints and facial scans are usually part of the routine.
-Complete an arrival card before reaching the immigration counter.
+Complete an disembarkation card before reaching the immigration counter.

 Valid for at least six months beyond your stay, with two blank visa pages.